Skip to main content

 Findings in CI

-When running any Semgrep Pro product in CI, Semgrep is able to track the lifetime of an individual finding.
+When running any Semgrep product in CI, Semgrep is able to track the lifetime of an individual finding.
 When configured to perform a diff-aware scan, Semgrep only shows new findings relative to some specified baseline commit.

 In the code, a Semgrep finding in CI is defined by a 4-tuple: